Statutory Adoption Pay: Who Qualifies and How Does It Work?

 By ensuring all relevant documents are timely submitted, employees secure their rightful SAP entitlement.

 An employee looking to take adoption leave must provide the correct notice period to their employer.
-Generally, this involves notifying the employer at least 28 days before the intended start for parents of ordinary adoption leave (the first 26 weeks), additional adoption leave (the last 26 weeks), and statutory adoption leave for intended parents.
+Generally, this involves notifying the employer at least 28 days before the intended start for parents of the child (the last 26 weeks), and statutory adoption leave for intended parents.

 It’s crucial to include a copy of the matching certificate, as this confirms the adoption placement.
 Understanding the notice requirements can safeguard your employment rights and ensure a smooth transition into adoption.